Multiple scattering suppression for in vivo optical coherence tomography measurement using B-scan-wise multi-focus averaging method

 \begin{abstract*} We demonstrate a method that reduces the noise caused by multi-scattering (MS) photons in an \invivo optical coherence tomography image.
 This method combines a specially designed image acquisition (i.e., optical coherence tomography scan) scheme and subsequent complex signal processing.
 For the acquisition, multiple cross-sectional images (frames) are sequentially acquired while the depth position of the focus is altered for each frame by an electrically tunable lens.
 In the signal processing, the frames are numerically defocus-corrected, and complex averaged.
 Because of the inconsistency in the MS-photon trajectories among the different electrically tunable lens-induced defocus, this averaging reduces the MS signal.
+Unlike the previously demonstrated volume-wise multi-focus averaging method, our approach requires the sample to remain stable for only a brief period, approximately 70 ms, thus making it compatible with \invivo imaging.
 This method was validated using a scattering phantom and \invivo unanesthetized small fish samples, and was found to reduce MS noise even for unanesthetized \invivo measurement. \end{abstract*}